 Care should always be taken in regard to the discussion of sensitive issues and advice should be sought where there are concerns.
-The school has a variety of resources to support circle time and the discussion of issues.
+The school has a variety of resources to support RHE lessons and the discussion of issues, including the use of the Discovery Education Programme.